 This shows the human element to the brand, they understand the value of the items to their customers and empathise with them if they find themselves in a difficult situation.
 It is this level of empathy and engagement that sees them turn their audience into loyal, loving fans.

 Coca-Cola essentially sells happiness; they strive to delight their audience, and their message of ‘Life tastes good’ aims to promote happiness and positivity.
 Their branding is instantly recognisable, bold, and consistent – they have remained loyal to their heritage and this has created an extremely strong corporate identity.
 Coca-Cola has a deep respect for the brand’s legacy, remembering why they started and where they came from – which in turn gains them respect from consumers.

 Despite this age in which a huge focus on being placed on health, Coca-Cola is still popular and its profits have risen in the last five years.
 Their original offerings of Coca-Cola and Diet Coke are as popular as ever, and they have even kept loyal fans who have opted for a healthier lifestyle happy with Coke Life.

-In an era when one thing we can count is change; Ford have established themselves as a beacon of reliability, thanks to their consistent branding.
-With an iconic logo, strong heritage, it’s clear to say that Ford’s brand identity has stood the test of time.
+In an era when one thing we can count on is to change; Ford has established itself as a beacon of reliability, thanks to its consistent branding.
+With an iconic logo, a strong heritage, it’s clear to say that Ford’s brand identity has stood the test of time.
 The consistency that they deliver along with quality products and strong client engagement has seen them become one of the world’s most reliable and dependable brands.
-They have also gained a large following because of their behaviour and care with regards to employees; they have also refused to accept ‘bail out’ money from the American government – showing exceptional levels of integrity.
+They have also gained a large following because of their behavior and care with regard to employees; they have also refused to accept ‘bail out’ money from the American government – showing exceptional levels of integrity.

 The five key values that your brand should strive to be acknowledged and recognised for should mimic the following;